adnaniazi/capfinder/docs/training.md

 The ETL stage is crucial for preparing our cap signal data, which is in the form of time series, for training.
 Here's what happens:

 - **Signal Processing**: Each signal is either truncated or zero-padded to a uniform length, which we call `target_length`.
 We typically set this to 500 data points.
 - **Balanced Dataset Creation**: `examples_per_class` controls sample size per class for a balanced dataset.
 When specified, it selects that many examples from each class.
-If null, it automatically uses the size of the smallest class for all classes, ensuring equal representation and preventing bias in model training.
+If `null`, it automatically uses the size of the smallest class for all classes, ensuring equal representation and preventing bias in model training.
 - **Batched Loading**: Data is loaded into memory in class-balanced batches, controlled by the `batch_size` parameter.
 This approach allows us to handle cap signal files larger than available memory.
 - **Batch Size Considerations**: We recommend a batch size of 1024 or higher for efficiency.
 However, if you encounter GPU memory issues (indicated by a `Killed` message during hyperparameter tuning), try lowering the batch size.
 Some models, like the `encoder` type, are large and may require powerful GPUs and smaller batch sizes (as low as 16).
 - **Data Augmentation**: Users can set `use_augmentation` to add time warped versions of traning data during data.
 When `True`, it adds two versions (squished and expanded) of each original training example, applying random warping between 0-20%.
 This triples the training set size and increases tuning and training time by approximately 3x.
 The augmentation enhances classifier robustness to RNA translocation speed variations, potentially improving classification accuracy.
 Users should weigh the increased training time against potential performance benefits when deciding to use this option.